nuuuwan/news_lk3_data/README.md

 *2024-12-17 10:11:00* · [`adaderanalk`](https://www.adaderana.lk/news/104301/four-new-mps-sworn-in) · `en`

-Four new National List Members of Parliament were sworn in before the Deputy Speaker this morning (17).
+Four new National List Members of Parliament were sworn in before the Deputy Speaker Dr. Rizvie Salih this morning (17).

-Accordingly, Faiszer Musthapha of the New Democratic Front (NDF) and Sujeewa Senasinghe, Mano Ganesan, and Mohamed Ismail of the Samagi Jana Balawegaya (SJB) took oath as Members of Parliament following the commencement of today”s parliamentary session.
+Accordingly, Faiszer Musthapha of the New Democratic Front (NDF) and Arjuna Sujeewa Senasinghe, Muhammadu Ismail Muththu Muhammedu, and Mano Ganesan of the Samagi Jana Balawegaya (SJB) took oath as Members of Parliament following the commencement of today’s parliamentary session.

-On December 12, the SJB announced the nominations for its four remaining National List MP seats, naming Mano Ganesan, Nizam Kariapper, Sujeewa Senasinghe, and Mohamed Ismail.

-However, only three SJB National List MPs were sworn in today, as Nizam Kariapper was not present to take oath.

-Meanwhile, on December 11, the Election Commission of Sri Lanka issued a Gazette notification confirming Faiszer Musthapha”s appointment as an MP through the National List of the NDF, which contested the 2024 General Election under the “Gas Cylinder” symbol.

-◼️
+Following the swearing-in ceremony before the Deputy Speaker, the newly appointed Members of Parliament signed in the Member Roll in the presence of the Secretary-General of Parliament, Mrs. Kushani Rohanadeera.

+The first session of the Tenth Parliament convened on November 21, during which newly appointed Members of Parliament took their oaths.
+At the time, the four National List Member names allocated to the Samagi Jana Balawegaya (SJB) was yet to be published via a Gazzete notification.

+...

 [Data](articles/1ec81f53.json)